YunoHost-Apps/galene_ynh/README.md

 ## Configuration

+### How to creat groups

+Groups are defined by files in the `/opt/yunohost/galene/groups` directory.
+Various options are available (see https://github.com/YunoHost-Apps/galene_ynh/wiki/Configuration-file)

 ### TURN server

 For VoIP and video conferencing a TURN server is also installed and configured.
 The TURN server listens on two UDP and TCP ports.
 You can get them with these commands: